 When Anders comments on the location of Sebastian's belt buckle.
 Sebastian's utterly scandalised reactions are amazing.

-Anders: Is that Andraste's face on your crotch? ...
-I don't think the Maker would be pleased seeing His bride's face shoved between my legs every morning.
+Anders: Is that supposed to be Andraste's face on your crotch? ...
+I'm just not sure I'd want the Maker seeing me shove His bride's head between my legs every morning.

 During the Bone Pit quest in Act 1: